Regularization of Limited Memory Quasi-Newton Methods for Large-Scale Nonconvex Minimization: Numerical Experiments

 An interesting observation we made during our testing is that L-SR1 and, in particular, L-PSB were actually more efficient when used with a more ``optimistic'' regularization scheme (i.e., lower regularization parameters).
 This is somewhat surprising because these methods generate indefinite Hessian approximations which should, intuitively, benefit the most from regularization; on the other hand, L-BFGS generates an approximation which is positive definite anyway, which suggests that regularization may be less necessary here.
 The numerical evidence we observed contradicts this intuition.

 We can only give a partial explanation for this phenomenon.
-It is well-known that L-BFGS generalizes the classical conjugate gradient method \cite{Nazareth1979}, which suggests that L-BFGS imposes some kind of analytical relationship (a generalized ``conjugacy'') on successive search directions (see also the discussion after \cite[Eq.~65]{Burdakov2017}).
-This property may be preserved in a certain way when L-BFGS is used with a regularization parameter that changes infrequently.
-On the other hand, L-SR1 and L-PSB are generally acknowledged to generate more accurate approximations of the exact Hessian (especially when it is indefinite), which indicates that these methods behave more similarly to a conventional Newtonian algorithm and therefore benefit from a quicker reduction of regularization parameters.
+It is well-known that BFGS and L-BFGS are related to the classical conjugate gradient method \cite{Nazareth1979}, which suggests that L-BFGS imposes some kind of relationship (a generalized ``conjugacy'') on successive search directions (see also the discussion after \cite[Eq.~65]{Burdakov2017}).
+We are unaware of a rigorous definition of such a property, but the relationship of successive search directions may be preserved in a certain way when L-BFGS is used with a regularization parameter that changes infrequently.
+On the other hand, L-SR1 and L-PSB are generally considered to generate more accurate approximations of the exact Hessian (especially when it is indefinite), which indicates that these methods behave more similarly to a conventional Newtonian algorithm and therefore benefit from a quicker reduction of regularization parameters.

 The regularized secant version \textsf{regLBFGSsec} is interesting because it is rather simple to implement (by using the standard two-loop recursion) yet rivals the robustness of \textsf{regLBFGS}; see Figure~\ref{Fig:PerfProf11}.